Pride in Liverpool

 Pride in Liverpool (formerly Liverpool Pride), is an annual festival of LGBT culture which takes place across various locations in Liverpool City Centre including the gay quarter.
 Audience numbers reach up to 75,000 people, making it one of the largest free Gay Pride festivals in Europe.

 The event is always held on the closest weekend to 2 August, in commemoration of the death of Michael Causer, the young gay man who was murdered in the city in 2008.

 Pride in Liverpool usually features a parade and march which sets off on the Saturday at St George's Hall, winding its way through the city centre and ending up at the main site of the festival.
-The parade attracts over 12,000 participants.
+The parade itself attracts over 20,000 participants which excludes the spectators who observe along the route.
 Also included is a large open air festival featuring a number of stages, street stalls and street entertainment.
 More relaxed events usually follow on the Sunday which often include sports, arts and cultural events across the city.

 Pride in Liverpool is organised by the LCR Pride Foundation, which champions the rights of LGBT people across the six districts of Halton, Knowsley, City of Liverpool, Sefton, St Helens and Wirral.

-The LCR Pride Foundation

-Pride in Liverpool is organised by the LCR Pride Foundation, a registered charity governed by memorandum and articles incorporated on 7 January 2019.
-The stated aims of the charity are to promote equality and diversity by raising awareness of discrimination in society, in particular the difficulties faced by the LGBT community.
-The foundation also aims to promote LGBT arts and creativity, to maximise the effectiveness of voluntary LGBT organisations and to support charitable events applicable to the LGBT community.
-The ultimate goal is to make the Liverpool City Region 'the most LGBT+ friendly region in the UK'.

-As well as organising the annual Pride in Liverpool festival, the foundation also manages a diverse programme of events, initiatives and campaigns, including Film with Pride, the LCR Pride Awards and a Community Fund which offers grants to the LGBT community.

-The foundation has four trustees and a Chief Executive.
-The current Board of Directors are: Lewis Collins, Mx Em Stewart, Donna Hall and Joseph Donohue.
-The Chief executive officer is Andi Herring, who is responsible for driving the strategic goals of the charity, managing overall operations and leading on key events and campaigns delivered by the organisation.

-The foundation also operates a 'Community Panel', an independent consultation group made up of members of the local LGBT community and allies.
-The panel meets quarterly and is designed to promote openness and transparency by providing a voice to the community and allowing representation on different issues.

-Patrons

-The LCR Pride Foundation has several high profile patrons: